501stLegionA3/501st-Missions/Scripts/scripts/zeus3denScripts/readme.txt

 ---X means tied to a ---H, no need to really apply it.
 ---F free script,meaning you can either use in 3den or zeus if you need it.

+---S means this variable has setters
+---G means this variable has getters

+---P This function must have a parameter

+---EXP has exception handling

 */
 ///////////////         END KEY              ////////////////////